-On the other end of things, the more time left for the bad guys to plot and plan and generally prepare, the more dangerous they become.
-The reasons for this time sensitivity are set out in the Tavern phase of play.
+As mentioned under rounds in the tavern phase rules, the more time left for the bad guys to plot and plan and generally prepare, the more dangerous they become.
+The reasons for this time sensitivity are set out in the tavern phase of play.
 The effects are represented by a pool of opposition dice that the GM can use whenever he narrates some way in which the dangers in question have increased due to the delays in question.